Nikoloz Basilashvili: Personal life

-Junior career
+Career

+2006-2008: Juniors

 Nikoloz did not play at any Grand Slams during his junior career.
 He reached a career high combined (singles and doubles) of world No. 59 on 5 January 2009.
 He ended his junior career with a 35–22 record on singles and 14–17 on doubles.

 Basilashvili played in his first ITF Junior Circuit tournament in late 2006 at the G2 Jerry Simmons Tournament.
 He lost in the first qualifying round.

 In 2007, he managed to break through the qualifying of two G4 tournaments in Israel and a G3 in Romania.
 Nikoloz lost in the Round of 16 in all of them.
 Later that year, he reached his first semifinal at any junior tournament doing that in doubles for the first time at the US Junior Hard Court Championships, partnering Patrick Daciek.
-In singles, he reached that round at the G4 USTA Illinois losing to Filip Krajinovic, in September.
+In singles, he reached that round at the G4 USTA Illinois losing to Filip Krajinović, in September.

 In 2008, Nikoloz won his only junior title, the G4 Tennis Express tournament, defeating Raymond Sarmiento in three sets.
 The Georgian played mostly at G1 and GA tournaments that year, breaking through the qualifiers of the Eddie Herr Tennis Championship and the Orange Bowl.
 He reached the round of 16 in the former and the quarterfinals in the latter.
 The Orange Bowl was his last junior tournament.

-Professional career

-2015: Grand Slam debut
+2015: Major debut

 In 2015, he qualified for his first Grand Slam tournament – Roland Garros, losing in the first round to Thanasi Kokkinakis.
 He also managed to qualify for Wimbledon later that year, where he beat Facundo Bagnis and 15th seed Feliciano López, advancing to the third round of a major for the first time in his career.
 Additionally, he managed to qualify for the US Open, where he lost to Feliciano López in the first round in straight sets.

-2016: First ATP final, Olympics debut
+2016: First ATP final

 In 2016, he qualified for his first Australian Open, losing the first round in straight sets to Roger Federer.
 Later that same year, in July, Basilashvili reached his first ATP tournament final – the Austrian Open Kitzbühel, where he lost to Paolo Lorenzi in two sets.
 He recorded his first win over a Top 10 player in October when he defeated world number 10 Tomáš Berdych at the Vienna Open.